 After introducing some notation and auxiliary results in Section~\ref{sec:setup}, the rest of the paper is organised as follows.
-In Section~\ref{sec:lipschitz}, Theorem~\ref{thm:strong_error_sup_inside} yields \eqref{eq:intro_convergence_sup_inside} for numerical methods of arbitrary order, for vector fields $f$ whose induced flow maps $\odeflow^{\tstep}$ are globally Lipschitz --- including one-sided Lipschitz vector fields --- and for collections $(\xi_{k}(\tstep))_{k\in[K]}$ of random variables that are independent and centred, but not necessarily Gaussian.
-In \cite{Conrad:2016} the vector field $f$ was assumed to be globally Lipschitz, and the random variables $(\xi_{k}(\tstep))_{k\in[K]}$ were assumed to be i.i.d.\ centred Gaussian random variables.
-In Theorem~\ref{thm:convergence_without_iid_mean_zero_noise}, we prove a result similar to \eqref{eq:intro_convergence_sup_inside} in which we relax the assumption that the $(\xi_{k}(\tstep))_{k\in[K]}$ are independent and that they are centred; the price we pay for these weaker constraints on the noise is a stronger decay assumption, with respect to the time-step, on the second moments of the $(\xi_{k}(\tstep))_{k\in[K]}$, if we wish to introduce the maximal noise possible, consistent with retaining the rate of convergence of the underlying deterministic numerical integrator.
+In Section~\ref{sec:lipschitz}, Theorem~\ref{thm:strong_error_sup_inside} yields \eqref{eq:intro_convergence_sup_inside} for numerical methods of arbitrary order, for vector fields $f$ whose induced flow maps $\odeflow^{\tstep}$ are globally Lipschitz --- including one-sided Lipschitz vector fields --- and for collections $(\xi_{k}(\tstep))_{k\in[K]}$ of random variables that are independent and centred, but not necessarily Gaussian. \citet{Conrad:2016} assumed the vector field $f$ to be globally Lipschitz, and the random variables $(\xi_{k}(\tstep))_{k\in[K]}$ were assumed to be i.i.d.\ centred Gaussian random variables.
+In Theorem~\ref{thm:convergence_without_iid_mean_zero_noise}, we prove a result similar to \eqref{eq:intro_convergence_sup_inside} in which we relax the assumption that the $(\xi_{k}(\tstep))_{k\in[K]}$ are independent and that they are centred; the price we pay for these weaker constraints on the noise is a stronger decay assumption, with respect to the time-step, on the second moments of the $(\xi_{k}(\tstep))_{k\in[K]}$.
+We use this assumption in order to introduce the maximal noise that is consistent with retaining the rate of convergence of the underlying deterministic numerical integrator.

 In Section~\ref{sec:dissipative}, we further weaken the conditions on the vector field $f$, by considering locally Lipschitz vector fields that satisfy a polynomial growth condition.
 In Theorem~\ref{thm:strong_error_sup_inside_polynomial_growth_and_bounded_noise}, we show that, under the assumption that the $(\xi_{k}(\tstep))_{k\in[K]}$ are almost surely bounded, we can again obtain \eqref{eq:intro_convergence_sup_inside}.
 In Theorem~\ref{thm:convergence_without_iid_mean_zero_noise_implicit_euler}, we remove the almost-sure boundedness condition, but add the assumption that the vector field $f$ satisfies a generalised dissipativity condition.